ries-lab/uiPSF/README.md

 Download the [example data](https://doi.org/10.5281/zenodo.8267521)
 # How to run demo notebook
-1. Install uiPSF for your operating system
+1. Install uiPSF for your operating system.
 2. Install [Visual Studio Code](https://code.visualstudio.com/Download).
 3. Open Visual Studio Code (VScode), click *Extensions* from the sidebar menu and search for `Python` and install `Python extension for VScode`.
 4. Go to File->Open Folder, select the uiPSF folder from git clone.